 The Metropolitan Museum of Art (The Met)

-Part of New York City’s legacy is its vibrant artistic scene.
-There are countless world-class museums that cover every discipline, from history institutes, to exhibition halls full of contemporary art, to gigantic museums packed with pieces by famed artists of the past.
+Part of New York City’s legacy is its vibrant arts scene.
+There are countless world-class museums that cover every discipline, from history institutes to exhibition halls full of contemporary art, to gigantic museums packed with pieces by famed artists of the past.

 The Met is arguably one of the most famous and well-curated museums in the city.
 It’s been consistently rated the #1 Museum in the World by TripAdvisor, so if you’re trying to narrow down your list of must-see museums, definitely keep this one on there.